hpcleuven/VscDocumentation/source/antwerp/SLURM_UAntwerp.rst

 node (and often not even to the level of a single node), while distributed memory programs that spawn a process per core may also suffer from too much memory and communication overhead.
 Combining both can sometimes give better performance for a given number of cores.

 Especially the combination of MPI and OpenMP is popular.
 Such programs require a program starter and need the number of threads to be set in one way or another.
-With many MPI implementations (and the ones we use at the VSC), ``srun`` is an ideal program starter and will start the hybrid MPI/OpenMP processes on the right sets of cores.
+With many MPI implementations (including the ones we use at the VSC), ``srun`` is an ideal program starter and will start the hybrid MPI/OpenMP processes on the right sets of cores.

 The example below assumes ``mpi_omp_hello`` is a program compiled with the Intel toolchain that uses both MPI and OpenMP.
 It starts 8 processes with 7 threads each, so it would occupy two nodes on a cluster with 28 cores